 Practice overview

-Aneurin specialises in clinical negligence and personal injury claims.
-His clinical negligence practice covers a wide range of medical disciplines.
-He is regularly instructed in claims arising out of delays in diagnosing cancer, the management of neurological conditions, surgical errors, and birth injuries.
+He is a genuine specialist clinical negligence junior, whose practice covers a wide range of medical disciplines.
+He is regularly instructed by both claimants and defendants in claims arising out of delays in diagnosing cancer, the management of neurological conditions, surgical errors, and birth injuries.

 He also has related expertise in inquests and medical product liability.

-He also finds the time to sit on the Lexis PSL Consulting Editorial Board for Personal Injury, and to produce the clinical negligence barrister blog.
+Aneurin sits on the Lexis PSL Consulting Editorial Board for Personal Injury, and produces the clinical negligence barrister blog.

 Areas of expertise